gornostay25/svelte-adapter-bun/README.md

 ### out

 The directory to build the server to.
-It defaults to `build` — i.e. `bun build` would start the server locally after it has been created.
+It defaults to `build` — i.e. `bun run start` would start the server locally after it has been created.

+### assets

+Browse a static assets.
+Default: `true`

 ### precompress